utdata/rwd-mastery-assignments/regular-expressions/README.md

 # Regular Expressions practice

-## Your goal
+## Goals

-Your goal here is to clean up Declared Dangerous Dogs data.
+The aim here is to clean up some Declared Dangerous Dogs data.
 The data comes from the City of Austin's data portal, but my copy is edited specifically for this lesson.

 ### Getting started